Customer Services

 A library user who has been prohibited from entering the library will have all privileges, including remote access to online resources, revoked for a period of time equal to the length of time they are prohibited from entering the library.

-A library user may appeal an expulsion penalty to the Library Director.
+A library user may appeal an expulsion penalty to the Library Director for one (1) year or permanent exclusions only.
 All appeals must be in writing.
-The Library Director shall uphold or overturn the penalty within ten (10) business days of receipt of the appeal.
+Reprieves will not be considered for individuals whose identity cannot be verified.
+The Library Director shall uphold or overturn the penalty within twenty (20) business days of receipt of the appeal.
 The penalty shall be enforced until the Library Director has decided on the appeal.

 A library user may make a final appeal of a decision by the Library Director upholding a penalty, to the City Administrator, in writing, within seven (7) days of notification of the upholding of the penalty by the Library Director.
 The City Administrator shall uphold or overturn the penalty within seven (7) business days of receipt of the penalty by the City Administrator.
 The penalty shall be enforced unless and until the City Administrator overturns it.
 The decision of the City Administrator is final.